daleao/sdv/Modular Gameplay Overhaul/Modules/Slingshots/README.md

 - Galaxy Slingshot: Ammo damage x4 >> x2
 - (NEW) Infinity Slingshot: x2.5

-If the rebalance is disabled, but the Infinity Slingshot is enabled, then the Galaxy Slingshot's damage modifier will still be slightly reduced to x3, so that the Infinity Slingshot can take the x4.
+If the rebalance is disabled, but the Infinity Slingshot is enabled, then the Galaxy Slingshot's damage modifier will still be slightly reduced to x3, so that the Infinity Slingshot can take the x4 spot.

+Some ammunitions have also been tweaked, either for immersion or balance:
+- Coal: 15 damage >> 2 damage - *Have you ever held a piece of coal?
+That stuff is brittle, and weaker than raw wood, so the damage has been reduced accordingly.
+Not that anybody uses this as ammo anyway.*

+- Explosive Ammo: 20 damage >> 5 damage ﻿- *Explosive ammo is meant to be used as a mining utility only, so it's damage has been reduced to reflect that.
+If you'd like to use slingshots for combat and mining simultaneously, consider taking up the Rascal profession (requires the Professions module).*

 ## Compatibility

 - **Not** compatible with other mods that overhaul slingshots, such as [Better Slingshots][mod:better-slingshots] or [Enhanced Slingshots][mod:enhanced-slingshots].
 - **Not** compatible with the likes of [Combat Controls][mod:combat-controls] or [Combat Controls Redux][mod:combat-controls-redux], as those features are already included in this and other modules.
 - Compatible with [Advanced Melee Framework][mod:amf] and related content packs, but I do not recommend using both together.
-- Compatible with [Stardew Valley Expanded][mod:sve]﻿﻿ and will overwrite the changes to weapons stats from that mod, and prevent Tempered Galaxy Weapons from appearing in shops.
 - While the Infinity Slingshot will appear in [CJB Item Spawner][mod:cjb-spawner], it will be incorrectly classified as a Melee Weapon and will be unusable if spawned in this way.
 This is due to CJB not recognizing non-vanilla slingshots.
 This likely will be fixed in game version 1.6.

 <!-- MARKDOWN LINKS & IMAGES -->